-Emergency shelters are allowed in the Residential High-Density, Commercial Office, Commercial General, and Commercial Downtown with a Commission Use Permit.
+Emergency shelters are allowed in the Residential High-Density, Commercial Office, Commercial General, and Commercial Downtown, and Industrial Limited districts with a Commission Use Permit.
 The Development Code does not place any further restrictions or requirements.
 The City also allows emergency shelters "by right" (i.e., without a Commission Use Permit or other discretionary approval) in the Industrial Limited (IL), Industrial General (IG), and Public Facilities (PF) districts.
 While the IL and IG zones allow industrial uses, the zones are reserved for operations that are totally conducted indoors.
 The PF zone allows numerous other residential uses, including single-family homes and multifamily units, and is therefore suitable for emergency shelters.
-There are 19 acres of vacant land on at least 21 parcels within Stockton city limits zoned IL, IG, or PF (as of 2023).
+There are an estimated 19 acres of vacant land on at least 21 parcels within Stockton city limits zoned IL, IG, or PF (as of 2023).
 About 1.7 acres of this land is within the Greater Downtown area, where there is convenient access to social services and public transportation.
 This vacant land is made up of a variety of parcel sizes.
 However, only one of these parcels is in the PF zone which allows residential uses.
-In order to ensure there are sufficient suitable locations for emergency shelters in zones that allow residential uses, the City has analyzed vacant sites in the Commercial Office.
-Residential High-Density, Commercial General, and Commercial Downtown zoning districts as candidate areas.
+In order to ensure there are sufficient suitable locations for emergency shelters in zones that allow residential uses, the City has analyzed vacant sites in the Residential High-Density, Commercial Office, Commercial General, and Commercial Downtown zoning districts as candidate areas.
 The following vacant parcels are available in these zoning districts:

-- Residential High-Density 61 vacant parcels totaling more than 116 acres - Commercial Office 42 vacant parcels totaling more than 23 acres - Commercial General 275 vacant parcels totaling more than 317 acres
+Residential High-Density - 61 vacant parcels totaling more than 116 acres

-• Commercial Downtown - 111 vacant parcels totaling more than 37 acres
+- Commercial Office 42 vacant parcels totaling more than 23 acres - Commercial General 275 vacant parcels totaling more than 317 acres - Commercial Downtown 111 vacant parcels totaling more than 37 acres

 The city has 921 persons without nighttime shelter as of the 2022 Point-in-Time (PIT) Count.
 The size of shelters in Stockton is based on building and fire code allowances and there is no maximum number of beds.
 Government Code Section 65583(a)(4)(I) requires a minimum of 200 square feet per person to meet the unsheltered need.
 To address the unsheltered needs of 921 people, this would be a minimum of 184,200 square feet or 4.2 acres.
+The 21 vacant parcels in the IL, IG, and PF districts range in size from 0.11 to 5.11 acres.
+Therefore, there are sufficient sites in the city to address the potential need for emergency shelters to accommodate 921 unsheltered persons experiencing homelessness.

-The City will amend the Development Code to allow emergency shelters without discretionary review on enough suitable parcels in these zoning districts to address the 921 person need within one year of adoption of the Housing Element (see Program 17).
+The City will amend the Development Code to allow emergency shelters without discretionary review on enough suitable parcels in these zoning districts to address the 921 person need within one year of adoption of the Housing Element (see Program 175).